razkar-studio/odyn/README.md

 Binary lands at `target/release/odyn`.
 Put it on your `PATH`.

-Prebuilt binaries are coming soon.
-For now, building from source is the way.
+Prebuilt binaries are now available in the Releases tab.
+Refer [here](#codeberg-releases).

 ### Using Cargo